THE HISTORICAL PLAYGROUND

 Eric Brandt Dam Architects

-In the woods outside of Viborg lies an area of land, in which important episodes of the history of Denmark have unfolded. it contains five stages of the Hald Manor of which one dates back to the 12th century.
-The site has now undergone an extensive renovation, telling the story of the place and its significance in history.
-The architect firm Erik Brandt Dam Architects was assigned the task of designing this ambitious project with a focus on nature and modern architecture.
-MONSTRUM was asked to contribute with a playground to physically engage the kids, making the museum relatable for kids while still maintaining the artistic focus.
+In the woods outside of the Danish town of Viborg, you'll find the heritage site of many decisive historical events in Danish history.
+The five areas of the Hald Manor, one of which one dates back to the 12th Century, have now undergone an extensive restoration as part of a project aiming to tell the story of the site and its significance in Danish history.
+The architectural firm Erik Brandt Dam Architects was assigned the task of designing this ambitious development project with a focus on nature and modern architecture.
+MONSTRUM was asked to contribute to the project with a playground to physically engage the kids, making the museum relatable for them while still maintaining the artistic focus.

-The playground is designed in a medieval theme with classic and recognizable elements such as a big tower, a catapult and a giant wild boar.
-It has a dangerous vibe with a reference to battles and wild animals we no longer see in the nature of Denmark.
-Here the kids can play the victorious knight, storming the tower and using the catapult.
+The playground design is based on a medieval theme incorporating classic and characteristic elements such as a big tower, a catapult, and a giant wild boar.
+It has a dangerous vibe with a reference to historic battles and wild animals, which we no longer see in Danish nature.
+Here, the kids can play the victorious knight, storming the tower and using the catapult.

 The playground also has direct references to the five different sites and eras of the Hald Manor.
-Much of the history is hard to spot in the faded ruins, but it has come alive at the playground for the kids to explore and the adults to get inspired by.
+Much of the history is hard to spot in the faded ruins, but it has come alive at the playground for the kids to explore and the adults to be inspired by.

 The wild boar is almost 5 meters tall and is a fascinating structure to climb on and venture inside.